forbesmyester/xmux.kak/README.md

  * `xmux-chars-bob` would be created by a `:xmux-repl bob` and it will send any characters passed to it to the REPL.
  * `xmux-lines-bob` like `xmux-chars-bob`, but it will ensure a new line is sent afterwards.

+## XMUX configuration

+These notes should really be in [xmux](https://github.com/forbesmyester/xmux), but xmux will run "$HOME/.xmux.conf" when creating (tmux -f $HOME/.xmux.conf) if it exists.
+After that it will ask tmux to source "$HOME/.xmux.post".

+In my "$HOME/.xmux.conf" file I have one line `source ~/.tmux.conf`.

+In my "$HOME/.xmux.post" file I also have one line, which is `set -g status off`.